Your Cart

 It is a technique where you do a hammer-on and pull-off with both hands at a rapid pace.
 You start slow and eventually increase your speed.
 It is when you get your speed increased that the technique starts to come to life.

-In this example, the fretboard hand will stay on the 12th fret while the fretboard hand will move from fret to fret.
+The fretboard hand will stay on the 12th fret while the fretboard hand will move from fret to fret.
 Make sure to tap one note right after the other.
 Not at the same time.
 Make sure your fingers are stretched well before trying this exercise.

 Here’s how to execute finger tapping: